oscillatingneutrino/Food-and-Agriculture-Exploratory-Analysis/README.md

 *Tableau Link: https://public.tableau.com/views/YieldsDash/yields?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link*

 Agricultural yield has remained at consistent levels despite growth in changes in land temperature and total emissions.
-Yields displayed a minimal correlationa with total emissions and rising land temperatures.
+Yields displayed a minimal correlation with total emissions and rising land temperatures.
 The behavior of each of the mentioned quantities is likely to be a sum of other factors not included or portrayed by the data being used, such as better soil quality, or advancements in irrigation, farming practices, and technology.

 The NASA article, "*Rising Carbon Dioxide Levels Will Help and Hurt Crops*" explores how the increases in the concentration of Carbon Dioxide in the atmosphere can have the effect of mitigating yield losses while also having greater water use efficiency through higher rates in photosynthesis under certain conditions; this effect, however, does not overshadow any negative effects caused by excessive Carbon Dioxide emissions.